Authentic Mexican Tamales

 1 to 2 cups chicken broth or vegetable broth

-1/2 cup green chili sauce (for chicken and cheese tamales)
+1/2 cup chili verde sauce (for chicken and cheese tamales)

 Place 1 pound of lard in a large stand mixer and mix until fluffy, scraping sides so the lard stays in the center of the mixing bowl.